-Taiyaki is a popular snack year round, and you’ll find taiyaki stands throughout the city.
-They are fish shaped cakes traditionally filled with red bean paste (anko) but these days are stuffed with everything from cheese to custard.
-Try the famous Kurikoan brand taiyaki stand, there’s one in Akihabara.
+You’ll find taiyaki stands throughout the city.
+They are fish-shaped cakes traditionally filled with red bean paste (anko), but these days are stuffed with everything from cheese to custard.
+Try the famous Kurikoan brand taiyaki stand—there’s one in Akihabara.

 Dango are dumplings made from rice flour and bear similarities to mochi.
 They are very common and can be purchased at convenience stores, but homemade versions can be bought on the street, particularly during festivals.
 Try special hanami dango at the Meguro River Cherry Blossom Festival or the famous charcoal dango of Mount Takao.

-Okonomiyaki are savory pancakes held together with a batter and bulked up with meat, vegetables (usually lots of cabbage), topped with sauce and mayo.
+Okonomiyaki are savory pancakes held together with a batter and bulked up with meat and vegetables (usually lots of cabbage), and topped with sauce and mayonnaise.
 They are easily customized and have many regional variances.
-Find street style okonomiyaki at local festivals, but it is also sold in specialty restaurants year round.
+You can find street-style okonomiyaki at local festivals, but it is also sold in specialty restaurants.

-Chestnuts (maron) are a fall and winter favorite in Tokyo.
-Okunitama Shrine even hosts the Chestnut Festival each September to celebrate them.
-In season, you can pick up freshly roasted chestnuts from vendors around busy pedestrian areas like Asakusa’s Senso-ji and Ueno Park.
+Chestnuts are a fall and winter favorite in Tokyo. Ōkunitama Shrine even hosts the Chestnut Festival each September to celebrate them.
+In season, you can pick up freshly roasted chestnuts from vendors around busy pedestrian areas like Asakusa’s Sensō-ji and Ueno Park.

-From skewered hearts and livers to gizzards and necks, this popular drinking snack ensures no part of the animal is wasted.
-Yakitori skewers are a staple of izakaya menus but are also enjoyed as a street food during festivals.
-Memory Lane (Omoide Yokocho) aka Piss Alley is famous for its many small yakitori bars.
+From skewered hearts and livers to gizzards and necks, this popular bar snack ensures no part of the animal is wasted.
+Yakitori skewers are a staple of izakaya (a type of pub) menus but are also enjoyed as a street food during festivals.
+Memory Lane (Omoide Yokochō), also known as Piss Alley, is famous for its many small yakitori bars.